Compliance

 Home Health Agencies

-Volume: Variable; often hiring across multiple states
+Volume: Variable; often hiring across multiple states.

 Strategy:

-• Track multi-state compliance carefully
+• Track multi-state compliance carefully, using GPS-enabled ATS

-• Use AI for geographic matching (pairing aides with nearby patients) but ensure no discriminatory patterns
+• Use AI for geographic matching (pairing aides with nearby patients) but ensure no discriminatory patterns (e.g., zip code bias)

 • Accommodate workers with disabilities who may need modified schedules or assignments